AkiKurisu/Next-Gen-Dialogue/README.md

 ```5.Build Dialogue by Code.unity``` this scene contains the use of Code to generate dialogue.

+``6.Bake Novel.unity`` An example of using ChatGPT to infinitely generate dialogue trees.

 ### Create a Dialogue Tree

 NextGenDialogueTree and NextGenDialogueTreeSO are used to store dialogue data.
 In order to facilitate understanding, it is collectively referred to as dialogue tree.